The Insurance List is suitable for matters where the underlying issue in dispute is of a commercial nature.

 Selection of these options will generate the correct payment amount including Commencement and Entry to List fees.

-Self-Represented litigants are currently unable to file directly into RedCrest.
-If you are Self-Represented and wish to commence, or respond, to a proceeding filed in this List, please contact the Court's Self-Represented Litigants Coordinator for assistance.
+Self-Represented litigants are also able to file directly into RedCrest.
+If you are Self-Represented and require assistance on how to commence, or respond, to a proceeding filed in this List, please contact the Court's Self-Represented Litigants Coordinator who can provide procedural support.